yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

 20	| ZT448, ZT427, ZT460, ZT537	| ZT559, ZT616, ZT583, ZT573

-The script below generates an MSMC2 input file for each of the 13 chromosomes in the *Z. tritici* core genome.
-Each combination was run in a separte script.
+The script below generates an msmc2 input file for each of the 13 chromosomes in the *Z. tritici* core genome.
+Each combination from Table 1 was run in a separate script.

 A. To display the content of the script use

 	cat 02_haploid2x_make_stp_02_input-msmc_08hap_aeg-trt_nonMskd.comb1.sh
-This will show
+This will show:
 ```
 #!/bin/bash
 #SBATCH --job-name=input-msmc #Give your job a name.